b00096627/ComputerVision_Project_PPE_Detection_UAE/README.md

 # Data-Centric PPE Detection in Extreme UAE Environments
-### YOLOv8m vs RT-DETR-L · Two-Phase Study
+### YOLOv8m vs RT-DETR-L, Two-Phase Study

-**Dewansh Agrawal · Ahmed Alnuaimi · Abdullah Siddiqui**
+**Dewansh Agrawal, Ahmed Alnuaimi, Abdullah Siddiqui**
-College of Engineering (CEN) — American University of Sharjah
+College of Engineering (CEN) - American University of Sharjah

 ---

 ## Overview

 This project investigates automated PPE (Personal Protective Equipment) detection on UAE construction sites using a **two-phase, data-centric methodology**.
-Standard models fail under Gulf conditions — Khamseen sandstorms, UV bleaching, heat shimmer, and intense directional shadows.
+Standard models fail under harsh Gulf conditions — Khamseen sandstorms, UV bleaching, heat shimmer, and intense directional shadows.
 Rather than changing model architectures, we systematically engineered the data to fix what the models could not learn.

 **Phase 1** trains YOLOv8m and RT-DETR-L on a Roboflow construction site dataset with custom UAE weather augmentations, then stress-tests both models on empty desert backgrounds.
-Both hallucinate PPE on bare scaffolding and sand — a direct consequence of data starvation and zero negative training examples.
+Both hallucinate PPE on bare scaffolding and sand, a direct consequence of data starvation and zero negative training examples.

-**Phase 2** fuses the Mendeley SHWD dataset (~5,000 helmet images), injects 129 explicit background images with empty labels, and doubles the training set via offline UAE augmentation to produce a 12,274-image Mega-Dataset.
+**Phase 2** fuses the Mendeley SHWD dataset (~5,000 helmet images), injects 129 explicit background images with empty labels, and doubles the training set via augmentation to produce a 12,274-image Mega-Dataset.
 The result: **1.000 recall on NO-Hardhat detection** on both models — every bare-head violation correctly flagged.

 ---